top of page

 Closing Day

-Documents are signed, funds are approved, and the sale closes.
+Documents are signed, funding is completed, and the sale closes.

-Common Seller Mistakes Pricing only around what you want to net can lead to a price that does not match the market.
-Waiting to handle obvious prep items until after the home is listed can weaken the first impression.
-Making showings difficult, ignoring early feedback, or focusing only on price can hurt your negotiating position.
+Common Seller Mistakes to Avoid Pricing your home based only on what you hope to net can result in a listing price that does not reflect the market.
+Waiting until after the home is listed to handle obvious prep items can weaken the home’s first impression.
+Limiting showing access, ignoring early feedback, or focusing only on price can reduce buyer interest and weaken your negotiating position.

-Important Note This guide is for general educational purposes only.
+Important Disclaimer This guide is for general educational purposes only and is not legal, financial, tax, insurance, inspection, or lending advice.
 Every sale is different, and contract terms, timelines, and seller responsibilities can vary.
-Your specific situation should be reviewed based on the property, offer terms, and current market conditions.
+Your specific situation should be reviewed with the appropriate professionals based on the property, offer terms, and current market conditions.

 bottom of page